Char Dham, Nepal

-Char Dham are the four hindu religious sites in Nepal.
+The Char Dham of Nepal (नेपालको चार धाम) is a set of four Hindu religious sites in Nepal.
 They are Pashupat Kshetra, Mukti Kshetra, Ruru Kshetra and Baraha Kshetra.

 Pashupati Kshetra

 Pashupat Kshetra is situated on the bank of holy Bagmati River in Kathmandu, the capital of Nepal.
 The Pashupatinath temple is the famous and sacred temple that serves the seat of pashupatinath.

 There is harihar kshetra in place of pashupati kshetra.

 Mukti Kshetra

 Mukti Kshetra is situated in Mustang district and is sacred to both Hindus and Buddhists.

 Ruru Kshetra

 Ruru Kshetra is situated on the bank of Kaligandaki river.
 Hindus visits here during Maghe Sankranti and take holy bath in Kaligandaki river and worship in Rishikesh Temple believing to obtain moksha.

 Baraha Kshetra

 Baraha Kshetra is situated on the confluence of Koka and Koshi river in Sunsari district.